FriendsOfCake/bootstrap-ui/README.md

 </div>
 ```

-### Configuration
+### Helper configuration

-You can configure each of the helpers by passing in extra parameters through the AppView.php.
+You can configure each of the helpers by passing in extra parameters when loading them in your `AppView.php`.

-Here is an example of changing the `prev` and `next` labels for the PaginatorHelper.
+Here is an example of changing the `prev` and `next` labels for the Paginator helper.

 ```php
 $this->loadHelper(